Hadronic origin of the very high-energy gamma-ray emission from the low-luminosity AGN in NGC 4278: Results

 \subsection{Neutrino emission}

+Neutrinos are inevitably co-produced with gamma rays in $pp$ interactions, with a spectrum roughly mirroring that of the latter.
 The detection of high-energy neutrinos would strongly support our hadronic model.
+We calculate the neutrino flux employing the same code \citep{2008ApJ...674..278K} and parameterization \citep{2006PhRvD..74c4018K} as for the gamma rays.

-In figure~\ref{fig:neutrino}, the blue curve shows the predicted neutrino flux when $\dot m = 5\times 10^{-4}$, $\chi = 1,\: \beta = 6$, and $\zeta = 0.03$, corresponding to the gamma-ray emission model shown as the dashed curve in figure~\ref{fig:HI}.
-The figure also shows the detectability of neutrinos for the declination of NGC 4278 with IceCube and IceCube-Gen2, in terms of the differential point source sensitivity at 90\% CL and 5$\sigma$ discovery potential \citep{2021JPhG...48f0501A}.
+In figure~\ref{fig:neutrino}, the blue curve shows the predicted {muon} neutrino flux when $\dot m = 5\times 10^{-4}$, $\chi = 1,\: \beta = 6$, and $\zeta = 0.03$, corresponding to the gamma-ray emission model shown as the dashed curve in figure~\ref{fig:HI}.
+The figure also shows the detectability of neutrinos for the declination of NGC 4278 with IceCube and IceCube-Gen2, in terms of the differential point source sensitivity at 90\% CL and 5$\sigma$ discovery potential {for track-like events} \citep{2021JPhG...48f0501A}.
 The sensitivity at 90\% confidence level (CL) is defined as the neutrino flux required for the test statistic (TS) distribution to exceed the median of the background-only TS distribution 90\% of the time.
 The 5$\sigma$ discovery potential is defined as the neutrino flux required for the TS to exceed the 5$\sigma$ fluctuation of the background-only TS distribution 50\% of the time \citep{2024ApJ...976....8A}.
 The assumed declination is $\delta = 30\tcdegree$, close to that of NGC 4278 ($\delta \sim 29.28\tcdegree$; \cite{2019ApJS..242....5X}).
 The predicted neutrino flux is much lower than the sensitivity of IceCube-Gen2.
 Therefore, neutrino detection will be difficult in the near future.